 John F. Kennedy, the 35th president of the United States, was memorialized in dozens of ways following his assassination on November 22, 1963.
-None of these are more vital to the daily lives of New Yorkers than John F. Kennedy International Airport — or Kennedy Airport or simply JFK — the busiest airport in the Northeast.
+None of these are more vital to the daily lives of New Yorkers than John F. Kennedy International Airport — or Kennedy Airport or simply JFK — the business airport in the northeast.

 You may not realize how quickly it was renamed for the fallen president.
 On November 15, 1963, President Kennedy left Idlewild Airport (the airport’s former name) after a short stay in the city.
 Six weeks later, that airport would be named after him.

 New York joined the nation in mourning following the televised funeral of President Kennedy on November 25, 1963.
 Thousands watched the ceremony from a large television screen hanging in Grand Central Terminal.
 Traffic stopped in Times Square and buglers played taps from atop the old Hotel Astor.
 All airport traffic at Idlewild stopped at noon.

 New York Like A Vast Church ran the headline in the New York Times.